increasing AOV for fashion ecommerce

 Project Description

-My Role
+My Role as lead ux designer

 Some data points:

-Outfits sets and purchasing patters: Data revealed that the brand’s best-selling products often come in sets.
+Outfits sets and purchasing patterns: Data revealed that the brand’s best-selling products often come in sets.
 However, customers frequently purchased items individually, missing out on complementary products.
 By showcasing complete outfits, we saw potential to boost AOV through more bundled purchases.

 Influencer-Led Outfits as Purchase Drivers: Customer feedback and data suggested a preference for purchasing entire outfits seen on influencers.
 This validated the importance of incorporating these exact looks directly into the PDP experience.